mjkjr/donut_delight/readme.md

 This software is released under the terms of the [MIT License](/license.txt).

-Design assets (artwork, audio, etc) are subject to their own terms, see their respective licenses for details.
+All rights are reserved for non-code assets (artwork, audio, etc) unless otherwise specified in accompanying license files.